 What are The Steps for Evaluating Soccer Players?

-1. Ensure skills being evaluated are clear to athletes
+1. Ensure the skills being evaluated are clear to athletes

 Transparent communication is a good practice for any coach.
-If you don’t communicate to players properly, you risk them putting extra effort into the wrong skills, or simply not understanding the drills they’re being assessed on.
+If you don’t communicate with players properly, you risk them putting extra effort into the wrong skills or simply not understanding the drills they’re being assessed on.

 For example, let’s say you have drills that are focused on agility and speed when moving the ball.
 In this case, you will need to explain quick ball control instead of showing off fancy footwork.